input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-purple/3_Alonzo-purple-exercise-3.md

 2. Optional Exercise (Easy)

-What other kinds of data can you include you include in a datum value?
+What other kinds of data can you include in a datum value?

 3. Optional Exercise (Moderate)